How to Help a Dextroamphetamine Addict

 These resources can help you learn how to care for yourself, establish and maintain boundaries, and help your loved one stay sober.

 Additional treatment can fall into various categories.
-Inpatient treatment lengths vary, but many programs encourage at least a 28-day (1 month) stay.
+Inpatient-based treatment lengths vary, but many programs encourage at least a 28-day (1 month) stay.
 Inpatient or residential recovery programs incorporate the therapeutic elements of individual counseling, group counseling, education and skill development.
 Self-help meetings, vocational support, family therapy, and stress management may also be included in treatment.

 Outpatient treatment provides therapy sessions in both individual and group settings, along with the development of relapse prevention techniques.
 Outpatient programs afford participants the flexibility to remain living at home while undergoing substance abuse therapy.
 However, this flexibility may be less desirable to those with relatively severe addictions because they do not remove the addicted individual from his normal, potentially triggering environment.
 Outpatient programs may be recommended for those with strong home support networks and less severe substance abuse histories or, in some cases, utilized as part of a step-down level of care after inpatient treatment.